New Investigator Research Grant (NIRG)

 What is a New Investigator Research Grant?

 The New Investigator Research Grant (NIRG) is aimed at researchers who are capable of becoming independent Principal Investigators and who are now ready to take the next step towards that goal.
 You can apply across all areas of the MRC’s remit.
+From January 2020, all successful New Investigator Research Grant holders are eligible to register for the Academy of Medical Sciences (AMS) mentoring scheme.

 Applicants are expected to combine time spent on the NIRG with a portfolio of other activities, such as time spent on other research grants or clinical duties, teaching, administration duties, or other time spent in faculty (this list is not exhaustive).
 As such, applicants are normally expected to request up to, but no more than, 50% of their contracted working time on the NIRG.